 Cunningham, 35, an epidemiologist with 16 years under his belt, was working on understanding health differences across demographics at the Center for Disease Control and Prevention.
 Standing at 5 feet 11 inches and 230 pounds with black hair and brown eyes, his friends and family say he is a smart, caring man with a methodical mindset and an outgoing personality.
-All of which makes his disappearance strange.
+All of which made his disappearance strange.

 On Feb.
 12, feeling ill, Cunningham left early to finish his work from home, authorities said.
-He has since been missing.

 “Tim had been in communication with us extensively on Sunday [Feb.
 11], and I pinpoint Sunday because there were some exchanges via phone as well as text that alerted me to be concerned about our son,” his father, Terrell Cunningham, told NBC News.